xyztavo/go-gym/README.md

 - [x] gymAdmins can set the user plan and lastpayment
 - [x] gymAdmins can get users from its gym
 - [x] create check-in route, users can verify if the plan is active and how many days until it expires
+- [x] if user pays in advance, it shouldnt neglect the last payment
 - [ ] get routines
 - [ ] get exercises
 - [ ] create gym routines table, gym admins can set gym routines